alaffin12/stackedit/Caught by Stradh.md

 | Main | Sausage & Potatoes | Pork sausage with boiled and buttered potatoes, served with sauerkraut. |
 | Desert | Svalich Pudding | A rich pudding made from cream, eggs, blackberries, cherries, and blackcurrants. |

-Lady Wachter is trying t
+Lady Wachter is trying to get the measure of the party.
+She is planning a coup d'ete tomorrow at the festival, and she is unsure what the arrival of the party means for those plans -

 ### Tsolenka Pass